-The Secretariat presented 2014 data reporting status (SCI-008, Table 1 and 2) of the two datasets of Task I statistics (T1FC: fleet characteristics; T1NC: nominal catches).
+The Secretariat presented 2014 data reporting status (Secretariat Report on Statistics and Coordination of Research in 2015, Table 1 and 2) of the two datasets of Task I statistics (T1FC: fleet characteristics; T1NC: nominal catches).

 The information requested on Task I fleet characteristics (T1FC), was object of a large revision in 2014 (information now requested by individual vessel), aiming to collect better information on fishing capacity by fishery, fleet structure, and yearly based (gear independent) global effort (effective fishing days).
 Forty six flags submitted T1FC information (form ST01-T1FC) for 2014, during the reporting period (42 by the reporting deadline and four after).
-The reporting ratio (number of Flags reporting this dataset) reached 75% with about 15,000 vessels (length overall ranging from two meters to 220 meters) reported as being actively fishing in at least one of the ICCAT major fisheries.
+The reporting ratio (number of flags reporting this dataset) reached 75% with about 15,000 vessels (length overall ranging from two meters to 220 meters) reported as being actively fishing in at least one of the ICCAT major fisheries.

-The Secretariat noted that there are currently four different T1FC reporting deadlines (i.e. BFTE, SWOM, ETRO, SCRS) and that SCRS should consider proposing that the only deadline for all those submissions be 31 July.
+The Secretariat noted that there are currently four different T1FC reporting deadlines (i.e. BFTE, SWOM, ETRO, SCRS) and that the SCRS should consider proposing that the only deadline for all those submissions be 31 July.

 Task I nominal catch data (T1NC) on landings and discards by species, stock, gear, fleets and year, is a fundamental piece of information used in all the stock assessments.
 The availability of timely data is essential for the SCRS work.
-Table 2 in SCI-008 summarizes, for the 13 major ICCAT species (ten tuna and tuna-like species and three shark species) and the group of small tuna species (any of 14 species, including dolphin fish), the T1NC information provided during the reporting period.
+Table 2 in the Secretariat Report on Statistics and Coordination of Research in 2015 summarizes, for the 13 major ICCAT species (ten tuna and tuna-like species and three shark species) and the group of small tuna species (any of 14 species, including dolphin fish), the T1NC information provided during the reporting period.
 In summary, the Secretariat received T1NC data from 56 flags during the reporting period.

-The Sub-committee also noted that the number of CPCs that are explicitly reporting "zero" catch in Task I (SCI-008, Table 8c) has increased.
+The Sub-committee also noted that the number of CPCs that are explicitly reporting "zero" catch in Task I (above-mentioned report, Table 8c) has increased.